celery/celery/docs/userguide/canvas.rst

     into a list and sent to the ``xsum`` task.

-    The body of a chord can also be immutable, so that the return value of the group is not passed on to the callback:
+    The body of a chord can also be immutable, so that the return value of the group isn't passed on to the callback:

     .. code-block:: pycon